nealbrophy/manjaro-i3-dracula/README.md

 	- Grab the [Dracula Wallpapers](https://draculatheme.com/wallpaper) and save the Manjaro & Base variants somewhere you'll remember
 		- Launch `nitrogen`, click `Preferences` and add the directory you saved the wallpaper to, click OK etc
 		- Back on the main nitrogen view, select whichever wallpaper you want and click apply (I think pairing base.png as desktop wallpaper with manjaro.png as lightdm background is a nice combo)
+	- Grab the `Orchis Purple` theme by [vinceliuice](https://github.com/vinceliuice) to use with lightdm (download the `Orchis-purple.tar.xz` from [here](https://github.com/vinceliuice/Orchis-theme/blob/master/release)
+		- Extract the tarball and move/copy the `Orchis-purple-dark` folder to `/usr/share/themes/`
 	- To update the lightdm login screen:
 		- Copy the `manjaro.png` wallpaper to `/usr/share/backgrounds/` (e.g. with `sudo cp <folder you saved the wallpaper>/manjaro.png /usr/share/backgrounds/`)
 		- Move `slick-greeter.conf` from `<this repo>/move_to_etc-lightdm/` to `/etc/lightdm/` (e.g. with `sudo cp <this repo>/move_to_etc-lightdm/slick-greeter.conf /etc/lightdm/`)